-The goal of this learning initiative is to examine how to better align core tax administration procedures to international good practices, improve business processes, strengthen tax administration's framework to reduce administrative costs, and efficiently combat fraud and tax evasion.
-It will address TADAT performance outcome areas, filing, registration, debt management information technology, use of analytics, risk profiling, and use of third party information and reporting.
-The target audience includes mid-to-senior level managers and officials at tax administrations.
+The goal of this learning initiative has been to examine how to better align core tax administration procedures to international good practices, improve business processes, strengthen tax administration's framework to reduce administrative costs, and efficiently combat fraud and tax evasion.
+It addressed TADAT performance outcome areas, filing, registration, debt management information technology, use of analytics, risk profiling, and use of third party information and reporting.
+The target audience included mid-to-senior level managers and officials at tax administrations.

-This learning initiative is designed as blended online and face-to-face learning.
+This learning initiative has been designed as a blended online and face-to-face learning.

 - Online learning phase, January 16 – 31, workload about 3 hours per week

-At our Online Learning Campus participants will be introduced to the overall concept of the core tax procedures, objective and standardized assessment of the relative strengths and weaknesses of the tax administration systems, indicating which improvements in the performance outcome areas are needed.
-The two e-learning units (each lasting one week) feature reading materials, short video lectures and interactive exercises, enriched with the kick-off and closing webinar that allow participants to discuss the course content.
+At our Online Learning Campus participants have been introduced to the overall concept of the core tax procedures, objective and standardized assessment of the relative strengths and weaknesses of the tax administration systems, indicating which improvements in the performance outcome areas are needed.
+The two e-learning units (each lasting one week) featured reading materials, short video lectures and interactive exercises, enriched with the kick-off and closing webinar that allowed participants to discuss the course content.

-Our online learning courses are delivered through the CEF Online Learning Campus.
+Our online learning course have been delivered through the CEF Online Learning Campus.

 - Face-to-face workshop, February 5 – 7, Ljubljana

-At the subsequent 3-day workshop the participants will discuss why it is important that tax administrations establish a clear definition of their core business (levying and collection of taxes imposed by law) from the outset and make it known to their stakeholders.
-The participants from the SEE and beyond will be invited to share experiences, good practices and challenges of their tax administrations in collecting the proper amount of tax at the least possible cost to the public.
+At the subsequent 3-day workshop the participants discussed why it is important that tax administrations establish a clear definition of their core business (levying and collection of taxes imposed by law) from the outset and make it known to their stakeholders.
+The participants from the SEE and beyond were invited to share experiences, good practices and challenges of their tax administrations in collecting the proper amount of tax at the least possible cost to the public.

-We will guide you through a deep examination of the current landscape of the core tax functions and the challenges that tax administrations are facing to effectively and efficiently collect the taxes.
-Workshop discussions, case studies and group work will focus on the impact of rapid economic developments, strategic course of the tax reforms and ever-higher expectations of the taxpayers and redefine the .
-This learning initiative will equip you with tools to fulfill the increasing demands and expectations of the stakeholders while designing and implementing tax reforms in your countries.
-We will elaborate on the identification and registration of taxpayers, processing of tax returns and third-party information, examination of the completeness and correctness of tax returns, assessment of tax obligations, enforced collection of taxes, and provision of services to taxpayers.
+We have guided you through a deep examination of the current landscape of the core tax functions and the challenges that tax administrations are facing to effectively and efficiently collect the taxes.
+Workshop discussions, case studies and group work focused on the impact of rapid economic developments, strategic course of the tax reforms and ever-higher expectations of the taxpayers and redefine the .
+This learning initiative had equipped you with tools to fulfill the increasing demands and expectations of the stakeholders while designing and implementing tax reforms in your countries.
+We elaborated on the identification and registration of taxpayers, processing of tax returns and third-party information, examination of the completeness and correctness of tax returns, assessment of tax obligations, enforced collection of taxes, and provision of services to taxpayers.